All Episodes

 Can you imagine?

-If they get through a first ballot with nobody having enough delegates, oh.
+Just imagine for the fun of this, if they get through a first ballot with nobody having enough delegates.

-What a show that would be.
+Oh, oh, my friends, what a show that would be.

-Then the superdelegates, oh, I would just, it would just that would be worth watching.
+If they get through the first ballot and nobody wins, then the super delegates, oh, it would just, it would just, that would be worth watching.

-Now Hillary's testicle lock box has made it into the popular vernacular.
+Now Hillary's testicle lockbox has made it into the popular vernacular.

 Whether the president was actually talking about Obama and the Democrats or not, it was a great gift.

-It gave Obama the ability to go out on the offensive and start giving the American public what his foreign policy credentials are going to look like, and that's something he needs to do.
+It gave Obama the ability to go out on the offensive and start giving the American public what his foreign policy credentials are going to look like.

-I think it's very mixed.
+I think it's very mixed up.

-I mean, where have you been?
+Where have you been?

 I mean, he made the statement that the only reason she got elected senator is because her husband cheated on her.

-And then the Clinton campaign lowered the boom and the lid on the testicle lockbox, and Matthews had to apologize.
+And then the Clinton campaign lowered the boom and lid on the testicle lockbox.

-And professes not to know anything about it.
+I mean, he's had experience with the thing and professes not to know anything about it.

-I'm glad you waited, sir.
+David in McAllister, Oklahoma, I'm glad you waited, sir.

 Welcome to the EIB network.